adusachev/scanplot/docs/user_manual.md

 ### ROI selection

 For each choosen marker you can select its own region of interest (ROI) – the area of the image where detections are allowed.

+This step is optional, but selecting ROI for each marker can significantly improve the final detection result.

+Selecting ROI is also useful to avoid detections in the area of legend.

 ![](./images/roi_selection_merged.gif)